foopgp/foopgp-hugowebsite/content/english/blog/2026-05-11-djibian-agentforwarding.md

 sudo bl-djibian adduser --from-certificate D995BB48C67FD9C1E8A03F7CDEC98791AADC429B
 ```

 The fingerprint (40 hex chars) is enough.
-The script:
+The `adduser --from-certificate` action of the `bl-djibian` command:

 - imports the public key from a keyserver (`gpg --recv-key`);
 - creates a Linux account whose UID/GID are derived numerically from the user's `u5`/`u4` (hence *identical on every Djibian machine*);